chlorm-forks/Emby.Wiki/Trailers.md

          trailer.mkv
 ```

-## Internet trailers
+## Trailer Plugins of Interest

-The trailer channel can also provide streaming trailers for your movies.
+* Trailers - Streasms trailers for your movies.
+* Cinema Mode - Can be used to simulate the theater experience where you want a couple of trailers before the main show!

 For more information, see [plugins](Plugins).